 Students at medical schools without a GME enterprise accessible to learners must complete more than one away rotation in a given specialty or subspecialty.
 Do the work group recommendations support this interpretation?

 Students and schools are encouraged to carefully balance between safety, education, and specialty program requirements in deciding whether students should be scheduling more than one rotation in a given specialty or subspecialty.
 Students should be able to explain why it was necessary to complete multiple away rotations if asked.

 Since our students meet the exception for completing away rotations, how can we mitigate against negative impacts from program directors who might misinterpret multiple away rotations completed by our students?

-If you have additional questions not addressed here, please contact email@example.com.
+Read the latest recommendations on medical student away rotations from the Coalition for Physician Accountability.
+If you have additional questions not addressed here, please contact firstname.lastname@example.org.